Skip to main content

 Role: Message broker for IoT devices

 Why it's useful: IoT Core manages device authentication, message routing, and topic subscriptions.
-You don't build a message broker yourself - AWS provides enterprise-grade infrastructure.
+You do not build a message broker yourself - AWS provides enterprise-grade infrastructure.

 AWS Lambda